• Skip to primary navigation

 • Add the asparagus pieces to the rice with the second or third ladle of vegetable broth.

-• Continue until you’ve used all or almost all the stock.
-You might need just 1 l of stock, so check the rice in between – it’s done when it’s soft but still a little al dente.
+• Continue until you've used all or almost all the stock.
+You might need just 1 liter of stock, so check the rice in between - it's done when it's soft but still a little al dente.

-• Season with salt and pepper, taste test and adjust according to your taste.
+• Season with salt and pepper, taste test, and adjust according to your taste.

 • Serve topped with basil leaves and chopped walnuts.